AWS Customers Hit by Eight-Hour DDoS

 The issues affected Google Compute Engine, Cloud Memorystore, Google Kubernetes Engine, Cloud Bigtable and Google Cloud Storage.
 They included network programming and packet loss for Cloud Networking customers and packet loss for Google Compute Engine users.

-Anthony Chad, global SVP for Neustar, argued that the attack on AWS must have been significant.
+Anthony Chadd, global SVP for Neustar, argued that the attack on AWS must have been significant.

 “Citing potential mitigation concerns, this attack should serve a reminder to security leaders to ensure they safeguard their cyber-defenses on an always-on basis across a number of levels, from the perimeter to websites and applications, underpinned by intelligence,” he added.